 Jesus will judge the living and the dead

-The “New Testament Chain of Custody Bible Insert” is the free ColdCaseChristianity.com resource for the month of June.
+The “New Testament Chain of Custody Bible Insert” is a free ColdCaseChristianity.com resource.
 You can download it by visiting the site and looking for the Bible Insert link in the right toolbar.
 Be sure to check back every month for additional downloadable resources.

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.